-If you'd like information about opting-out, please contact Taylor Kreilmann: tkreilmann@k12.com or (253) 345-4485.
+If you would like more information about opting out, please contact CTE Director, Taylor Kreilmann: tkreilmann@k12.com or tkreilmann@wava.org or (253) 345-4485.

 FLEX Program

 FLEX is an alternative, asynchronous learning option for WAVA students.
 It is ideal for motivated learners, independent learners, and learners that engage well with the online curriculum.
 Flex students thrive with supportive & engaged learning coaches.
 It is likely to be helpful for those who require or would benefit from more flexible schedules due to their learning needs, medical needs, work responsibilities, caregiving responsibilities and/or the demands of training for athletics/performing arts.